Rethinking REST Practices: An Introduction to GraphQL with AWS AppSync

 Derek Andre API Development, Articles, Development Technologies & Tools, Mobile, Tutorial 3 Comments

-Attention: The following article was published over 10 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.I am making a native iOS app that has face detection.
-Apple has an awesome image detection API that can find faces, barcodes, and even rectangular shapes in images or video frames. …
+Attention: This article was published over 10 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.I am making a native iOS app that has face detection.
+Apple has an awesome image detection API that can find faces, barcodes, and …